fmcgeough/fmcgeough.github.io/_posts/2017-05-21-elixir-agent.md

 put together a few pages of the most common configuration issues.

 A GenServer worked ideally for my background task to check on configuration issues.
-To implement this GenServer I implemented start_link, init and handle_info.
+To create this GenServer I implemented start_link, init and handle_info.
-On init I immediately started the work of checking customer's configuration info and once that work is done I setup a scheduled call to perform the work again periodically.
+On init I immediately start the work of checking customer's configuration info and once that work is done I setup a scheduled call to perform the work again periodically.
 This ended up looking something like this: